awsdocs/aws-cli-user-guide/doc_source/cli-services-s3-commands.md

 MyFile2.rtf
 MyFile88.txt

-// Exclude all .txt files, resulting in MyFile1.txt and MyFile88.txt being copied
+// Include all .txt files, resulting in MyFile1.txt and MyFile88.txt being copied
 $ aws s3 cp . s3://my-bucket/path --include "*.txt"

-// Exclude all .txt files but include all files with the "MyFile*.txt" format, resulting in, MyFile1.txt, MyFile2.rtf, MyFile88.txt being copied
+// Include all .txt files but exclude all files with the "MyFile*.txt" format, resulting in no files being copied
-$ aws s3 cp . s3://my-bucket/path --exclude "*.txt" --include "MyFile*.txt"
+$ aws s3 cp . s3://my-bucket/path --include "*.txt" --exclude "MyFile*.txt"

-// Exclude all .txt files, but include all files with the "MyFile*.txt" format, but exclude all files with the "MyFile?.txt" format resulting in, MyFile2.rtf and MyFile88.txt being copied
+// Include all .txt files, but exclude all files with the "MyFile*.txt" format, but include all files with the "MyFile?.txt" format resulting in MyFile1.txt being copied

-$ aws s3 cp . s3://my-bucket/path --exclude "*.txt" --include "MyFile*.txt" --exclude "MyFile?.txt"
+$ aws s3 cp . s3://my-bucket/path --include "*.txt" --exclude "MyFile*.txt" --include "MyFile?.txt"
 ```

 **grant**